Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/coding-conventions.rst

     _private_variable = False

 8. Only built-in magic methods should have 2 leading and trailing underscores.
-9. **All** names should be very descriptive as to what the object does or is
+9. **All** names should be very descriptive as to what the object does or is.

 Formatting